cirrax/puppet-postfix/REFERENCE.md

 $parameters_profiles["$postfix::use_profile"] exists,
 the profile is merged with $postfix::parameters.
 Like this several config profiles can be defined
-(eg. mailserver, mail sattelite, etc.)
+(eg. mailserver, mail satellite, etc.)
 Remark: in hiera this parameter is hash merged

 Default value: `{}`